 She provides counseling and/or nutrition services through W.I.S.E., Project Bliss, private practice, and online/phone.

-Tiffany has been with WISE for over a year, and will continue to be with us for a long time to come.
-She has been offering reduced-fee counseling for clients who otherwise would not be able to afford to be seen by a therapist.
+Tiffany has began with WISE for over a year ago as an intern, and will continue to be with us for a long time to come.
+During her internship, she offered reduced-fee counseling for clients who otherwise would not be able to afford to be seen by a therapist.
 She has been instrumental to our program, offering psycho-educational groups and community support groups.
 She is involved in program intake assessments and ongoing assessments of current clients.

 That resistance you feel is just the pull of the familiar, it isn't something helpful--just another false answer.
 Of course your current situation isn't all honey and roses either but it is what you know, it is just the gravitational pull of the habitual, of the known.
 Too often we cling to what we know even when it is obvious that it isn't what we want or need.

 There is a point where we decide to either settle for what we have and make the best of it or to strike out for parts unknown with the certainty that out there somewhere is our destiny, our authentic self.
 It is challenging.
 It is exciting.
 It is scary and it is necessary.
 You've known that for a long time now.
 Stepping off is a very unsettling feeling but it leads to the place most of us only dream about - to be healthy, happy and balanced.

 off your search for comprehensive, whole-person healthy lifestyle

 support, It's not going to get any easier and if you wait around